vultr/vultr-csi/README.md

 ### Deploying to a kubernetes cluster

 You will need to make sure that your kubernetes cluster is configured to interact with a `external cloud provider`

-More can be read about this in the [Running Cloud Controller](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/)